lanceon/react-storybook-ui-project-template/README.md

 git clone https://github.com/lanceon/react-storybook-ui-project-template
 ```

-Checkout `master` branch for example of React components built with plain html or `react-toolbox` branch for example with react-toolbox dependency and components.
+Checkout `master` branch for example of React components built with plain html or `react-toolbox` branch for example with [React Toolbox](http://react-toolbox.com/) dependency and component example.

 # Setup #